jverneaut/html-to-gutenberg/README.md

 👉 Choose the one that fits your workflow best—**automated generation** vs **manual control**.

-### Why would I chose Twig instead of PHP for rendering blocks?
+### Why would I choose Twig instead of PHP for rendering blocks?

 Personally, I find **Twig much friendlier** for templating.
 It’s closer to HTML, which makes it easier to read, write, and maintain—especially for front-end developers.